 Warm water | To thin as needed |

-🔪 Step-by-Step Instructions (Expanded)
+Step-by-Step Instructions

-1. Prepare Croutons (optional but worth it) | Preheat oven to 325°F (162°C).
-In a mixing bowl, toss cubed bread with olive oil, garlic powder, sea salt, and black pepper.
-Spread on a baking sheet in a single layer.
-Bake for 15–20 minutes, flipping halfway, until they’re golden and crunchy.
-Let them cool completely to crisp up.
-These store well in a sealed container for 3–4 days. |
+Preheat your oven to 325°F (162°C).
+In a large bowl, toss the cubed day-old bread with olive oil, garlic powder, sea salt, and black pepper.
+Spread the seasoned bread in a single layer on a baking sheet.
+Bake for 15–20 minutes, flipping halfway through, until golden and crisp.
+Let them cool completely before using.
+You can store them in an airtight container for up to 4 days.

-2. Marinate the Beans | In a small bowl, combine the drained and rinsed white beans with lemon juice, olive oil, sea salt, and chopped fresh parsley.
-Stir well and set aside.
-Letting this mixture sit for at least 10 minutes deepens the flavor and gives the beans a slightly tangy, herbaceous finish. |
+In a small bowl, combine the drained and rinsed white beans with lemon juice, olive oil, sea salt, and chopped fresh parsley.
+Stir well and let it sit for at least 10 minutes.
+This short marinating time adds a bright, herby kick that balances the earthy kale.

-3. Massage the Kale | Place chopped kale into a large bowl.
+Place the chopped kale into a large mixing bowl.
 Add lemon juice, olive oil, maple syrup, minced garlic, sea salt, and black pepper.
-Using clean hands, massage the kale for 2–3 minutes.
-This breaks down the fibers and transforms the texture from tough to tender.
-You’ll notice the kale darkens and shrinks in volume—this is a good thing. |
+Using clean hands, gently massage the kale for 2–3 minutes.
+This breaks down the fibers, reduces bitterness, and transforms the texture into something tender and satisfying.
+You’ll notice the kale shrink and darken, it means you’re doing it right.

-4. Make the Tahini Dressing | In a medium bowl, combine tahini, lemon juice, maple syrup, minced garlic, sea salt, and black pepper.
-Whisk until thick.
-Slowly add warm water, one tablespoon at a time, whisking between additions, until the dressing becomes smooth and pourable.
-It should coat a spoon but drizzle easily.
-Taste then adjust maple syrup or lemon as needed. |
+In a medium bowl, whisk together tahini, lemon juice, maple syrup, minced garlic, sea salt, and black pepper.
+The mixture will be thick at first.
+Gradually whisk in warm water, one tablespoon at a time, until the dressing becomes creamy and pourable.
+Taste and adjust the lemon or maple syrup for balance.

-5. Assemble the Salad | Add marinated beans to the massaged kale, then pour in 3/4 of the tahini dressing.
-Toss well to coat.
-If using croutons, fold them in just before serving to keep their crunch.
-Drizzle remaining dressing over the top and garnish with extra parsley or a sprinkle of vegan parmesan if you like.
-Serve fresh or chilled. |
+Add the marinated white beans to the massaged kale.
+Pour in about ¾ of the tahini dressing and toss thoroughly to coat everything evenly.
+If using croutons, add them just before serving to keep their crunch.
+Finish with a drizzle of the remaining dressing and a garnish of parsley, or a sprinkle of vegan parmesan if desired.
+Serve immediately or chill for later.

 Nutrition That Fuels More Than Just Your Day

-Let’s talk real nourishment—not just calories, but what fuels your focus, energy, and satisfaction.
-This kale and white bean salad isn’t just light—it’s powerful.
+Let’s talk real nourishment, not just calories, but what fuels your focus, energy, and satisfaction.
+This kale and white bean salad isn’t just light, it’s powerful.
 Thanks to its smart balance of plant-based protein, fiber, and healthy fats, it keeps you full, satisfied, and energized long after the last bite.

 Here’s what makes this salad stand out nutritionally: